Accessible Tables

 1. Plan your structure: Choose the simplest layout that presents your data clearly.

-2. Use built-in table tools: Insert tables using your application's Insert → Table feature, not manual formatting.
+2. Use built-in table tools: Insert tables using your application's Insert → Table feature.

-3. Add a clear caption: Write a brief description of what the table contains.
+4. Add a clear caption: The caption is a brief description of what the table is about.

-6. Keep formatting simple: Avoid merged cells and complex styling that can confuse assistive technologies.
+7. Keep formatting simple: Do not use merged cells or complex styling that can confuse assistive technologies.

 Key reminders: